 Julie had her eye on Reform for quite a while before she decided to redo her apartment with one of our kitchens.

 “I originally fell for the ‘70s feel with the round ‘hole-handles’ in oak and it just felt so right for this industrial and no-nonsense apartment.
-It gives the kitchen a little more cosiness and nostalgia.
+It gives the kitchen a little more coziness and nostalgia.
 I especially love the charcoal linoleum countertop that we extended all the way under the windows to make a breakfast bar,” Julie says.

-“My favourite thing to do in the kitchen is probably cooking with the children – it can, let’s be honest, be quite stressful to handle food and two hungry mini-divas all at once, but it’s also very rewarding and fun,” laughs Julie.
+“My favorite thing to do in the kitchen is probably cooking with the children – it can, let’s be honest, be quite stressful to handle food and two hungry mini-divas all at once, but it’s also very rewarding and fun,” laughs Julie.